pypyr/pypyr/README.rst

 I.e if file json has ``{'eggs' : 'boiled'}``, but context ``{'eggs': 'fried'}`` already exists, returned ``context['eggs']`` will be 'boiled'.

-The json should not be an array [] at the top level, but rather an Object.
+If *fetchJsonKey* is not specified, the json should not be an array [] at the root level, but rather an Object {}.

 pypyr.steps.fetchyaml
 ^^^^^^^^^^^^^^^^^^^^^